sreesh2411/Machine-Intelligence-Assignments/README.md

 # Machine-Intelligence-Assignments
-This repository contains the files and folders of the assignment of course Machine Intelligence (UE18CS303).
+This repository contains the files and folders of the assignments of course Machine Intelligence (UE18CS303).

 ## Assignments: